 In packing for my short trip, I realized that even though I’ve only lost a few pounds with being so active this summer, I’ve lost inches.
 I’ve got a few things that have been hanging in my closet that I can wear now!
 I’m so stoked!

 It’s really motivating.
 I just want to keep going and improving.
 However, I’m being gentle with myself today.
-Being around 500+ person gathering tapped my reserves.
+Being at a 500+ person gathering tapped my reserves.
 Plus the upper 90’s temperatures outside didn’t help.
-I was grateful when I had the opportunity to come home the early and then work a half-day.
+I was grateful when I had the opportunity to come home early and then work a half-day.
 It’s allowed me to bounce back faster than I anticipated.

 Now, looking ahead.
 I’m focusing on changing how I approach food.
 My colleague swears by the keto diet, but something tells me that’s not for me.
 A diet I followed some years ago with pretty good results was the Body Ecology diet which focuses on addressing yeast overgrowth and healing the digestive system.
 I wondered if there were any similarities between the two diets and found that the Body Ecology diet is very close to the keto diet except that it provides support for those who don’t digest fat well.